Changes to Doctoral Training Requirements

 Although the training pathways do not lead to an academic award they do require researchers to engage with activities that involve a commitment to study and/or reflection on what they have done.
 Through establishing learning objectives, we wish to encourage researchers to engage with a programme of professional development that addresses gaps in their skills and attributes and to reflect on how acquiring these will benefit their programme of research and future career progression.
-Training pathways are meant to support the research degree candidate’s research and academic progress.
+Training pathways are meant to support the postgraduate researcher's research and academic progress.
 The learning outcomes of the award for which they are registered will still be assessed via the examination of their thesis and, in the case of Professional Doctorates, the assessment of any other academic requirements of the programme of study.

 What about new researchers with significant prior experience?

 Some postgraduate researchers will embark on their period of study with the benefit of having completed a significant amount of professional development in a previous career that allows them to meet some of the learning objectives of their pathway.
 If this can be evidenced through the Training Needs Analysis they may be exempted from some non-mandatory elements of the pathway because they have already achieved the specified learning objectives.

 How do the learning objectives associated with training pathways relate to the doctoral attributes described in the Research Degree Education Strategy?

 The doctoral attributes are those of a PhD graduate which are normally gained through completion of the programme of study which is supported by the training pathway.
 Meeting the learning objectives of a training pathway is intended to help a candidate succeed in their programme of study and as a result gain most or all of those doctoral attributes.